The Tomb of the Cybermen: Archive

-When the BBC's film archive was first properly audited in 1978, it was one of many believed missing (although it is absent in earlier 1976 listings).
+When the BBC's film archive was first properly audited in 1978, it was one of many believed missing having been missed in an earlier 1976 listing.
 It was prepared for release in early 1992 on audio cassette as part of the "Missing Stories" collection, using recordings made by fans at home at the time of transmission, with newly recorded explanatory narration by Jon Pertwee.
 Then in late 1991, telerecordings of all four episodes were returned to the BBC from the Hong Kong-based Rediffusion company.
 In May 1992, it was released on VHS with a special introduction from director Morris Barry.
 The VHS release topped the sales charts throughout the country.
 This was the only Doctor Who story from the original era to top the UK charts.

 Between 1991 and 2013, it was believed to be the only complete story from Season 5 (and the only complete serial to feature Deborah Watling) before the complete run of The Enemy of the World was returned from Nigeria in 2013.

 Commercial releases

 In print

-Gerry Davis novelisation was published by Target Books in 1978, entitled Doctor Who and The Tomb of the Cybermen; an audio reading of the novelisation, read by Michael Kilgarriff, was released in March 2013.
+Gerry Davis novelisation was published by Target Books in 1978, entitled Doctor Who and The Tomb of the Cybermen.
+However, due to a lack of source material, the cover, by Jeff Cummins, featured a Cyberman from the later story The Invasion.
+A reissue of the book featured a new - and correct - cover by Alister Pearson.
+An audio reading of the novelisation, read by Michael Kilgarriff, was released in March 2013.

 A transcript of the transmitted version of the serial, edited by John McElroy, was published by Titan Books in August 1989.
 It was the second in that publisher's series of Doctor Who script books, following The Tribe of Gum.
 There was no video copy of The Tomb of the Cybermen in the BBC archives at the time that the book was prepared.